AxAks/P4_Programme-python_tournoi-echecs/README.md

 - Proceed Tournament
 -> enter next step of the Tournament
 - Sort Players by Last Name, Ranking, Result
 -> displays all the players of the tournament by the selected criteria
+- Display Next Round Matchups
+-> displays the matchups for the next round to be played
 - Display Number of Rounds Played
 -> displays the number of rounds already played and the total number of rounds
 - Display Rounds and Matches